NarayanBissoyi/httpx/README.md

 </p>

-httpx is a fast and multi-purpose HTTP toolkit allow to run multiple probers using [retryablehttp](https://github.com/projectdiscovery/retryablehttp-go) library, it is designed to maintain the result reliability with increased threads.
+httpx is a fast and multi-purpose <b>HTTP t</b>oolkit allow to run multiple probers using [retryablehttp](https://github.com/projectdiscovery/retryablehttp-go) library, it is designed to maintain the result reliability with increased threads.

 # Features